gchchung/TeloSearchLR/README.md

 ```

 ### Unusually long telomeric repeat motifs
 The two examples above will detect motifs up to 500 bps.
-To find repeat motifs longer than this, change the -t paramenter to 2* the maximum period you'd like to consider.
+Typically, telomeres maintained by telomerase have short motifs (<=30 bps), but telomeres maintained by ALT can have very long motifs.
+To find repeat motifs longer than 500 bps, change the -t paramenter to 2* the maximum period you'd like to consider.
 |paramenter    | description                                                                                                             |
 |--------------|-------------------------------------------------------------------------------------------------------------------------|
 |-t            | the terminal region (in bps) to rank repeat motifs.
 The *K*-value can be at most 1/2 this *t*-value (INT, default 1000) |